nawabahmadreshi/documentation/pages/features/search.md

 setContentExpiration | The date when the content will not longer be available or valid.
 Set in milliseconds.
 After this date, the content will no longer be discoverable via search.
 Use content expiration when you have time sensitive content. setContentType | The type of content that this represents, for example, `BranchUniversalObject.CONTENT_TYPE.ORG_RESTAURANT` , `BranchUniversalObject.CONTENT_TYPE.ARTICLE_NEWS`.

-### Specifying the Content Type
+### Specifying the content type

 In order for branch to better understand the type of content, it is very important that you to specify the type that your content represents (e.g. a Movie or a Restaurant or a News article).
 You can specify a list of optional paramters for each content type to be able to better render your content in the Search interface.
 For example, a movie might have ratings, and a restaurant might have a place associated with it.
-Below is a list of all supported content types, if you have a type of content that does not fall into one of the above categories, please email support@branch.io

-Here is a complete list of support Content Types that are available as part of the `BranchUniversalObject.CONTENT_TYPE` enum.
+Here is a complete list of support content types that are available as part of the `BranchUniversalObject.CONTENT_TYPE` enum.

 Parameter | Usage
 --- | ---